Mediation is, at its heart, a negotiation in the presence of an independent, non-judgmental third party. So why not just negotiate?

 - The day normally starts with a plenary session where all are present.
 Each side puts forward its position (often based on written position statements exchanged before the day).

 - The parties then, normally, retire to separate rooms and the mediator starts a process of shuttle diplomacy trying to find common ground for a settlement.

 - If the parties settle, it also helps to have your solicitor there to write up a settlement agreement and get it signed then and there.

 If it isn't, there is no guarantee that the parties won't have changed their minds by the next morning and all that time and expense will have been wasted.

-If you are thinking of mediation, give us a call.
-We will be happy to chat through your options with you.
+If you are thinking of mediation, give BladeLaw a call.
+We can chat through your options.
 This won't cost you a thing.

-If you feel we can help, we will tell you what that help will cost and then you can decide if you feel it is worth it.
+If you feel mediation could help, we can work out the costs together and then you can decide if you feel it is worth it.